 - age – stomach acid production is reduced with age.

-- H.Pylori bacteria – destroys parietal cells if stomach lining.
+- H.Pylori bacteria – destroys parietal cells of the stomach lining.

 - PPI – Proton Pump Inhibitor – reduces stomach acid to almost nothing.